 Special damages – this is the category for all damages that don’t pertain to any of the physical effects of the accident and injury.
 So, this means out of pocket expenses such as travel and medical costs.
 It also includes any loss of earnings through missing days at work.
 In effect, any loss that doesn’t fit under the general damages heading goes here.

-General damages – covers all of the physical manifestations of the accident and injury.
-This includes the initial pain of the injury and also pain as you recover.
+General damages – compensates for the pain of the injury.
 Mental anguish and trauma also come under general damages.
 If your injury is likely to permanent disability, provision for this change to your life quality is also made under the heading of general damages.

 To determine what types of damages you can include within a bend in the road accident claim, call Accident Claims UK on the number at the bottom of this page.